Modern Architectures with Angular – Part 1: Strategic Design with Sheriff

 import { FlightBookingFacade } from'@demo/ticketing/data' ;

-Such three-character imports consist of the project name or name of the workspace (e.g. @demo), the domain name (e.g. ticketing), and a module name (e.g. data) and thus reflect the desired position within the architecture matrix.
+Such three-character imports consist of the project name or name of the workspace (e.g. @demo), the context name (e.g. ticketing), and a module name (e.g. data) and thus reflect the desired position within the architecture matrix.

 {